ls1intum/thesis-template-typst/chapters/04/main.typ

     The bottom row shows screenshots of the notifications, mention-lecture, courses, and conversation screens after the UI improvements.
   ]
 ) <ra-unavailable>

-@ra-conversation shows that a text field is visible between two possibly growing lists of users.
-A user adds the top list of users to the conversation if they create it.
-The bottom list of users are search results to the users query in the text field.

-#figure(
-  pad(
-    x: 1em,
-    grid(
-      columns: (auto, auto),
-      gutter: 1em,
-      image("conversation/1.png"),
-      image("conversation/2.png")
-    )
-  ),
-  caption: [
-    The left screenshot shows the screen for creating a conversation before the UI improvements.
-    The right screenshot shows the screen for creating a conversation after the UI improvements.
-  ]
-) <ra-conversation>